 It looks like the server settings (for my vhost on the commons server?) is missing an ending forward slash ("/")?

-#11 Updated by Dominic Giglio almost 5 years ago
+#11 Updated by Dominic Giglio about 5 years ago

 - Status changed from Reporter Feedback to Resolved